yuvraajsj18/Data-Structures/practical-walkthroughs/stack/array-implementation/stack.md

 ### Implementation

-We will implement our stack with dynamically allocated array, you can also implement a stack with linked list or dynamic arrays.
+We will implement our stack with a dynamically allocated array, you can also implement a stack with a linked list or dynamic arrays.

 #### Stack class

-Stack is a template class that has two *data members*:
+The stack is a template class that has two *data members*:

 1. **stack**: this is a dynamically allocated array.
-2. **top**: this is the index of top most element in our array.
+2. **top**: this is the index of topmost element in our array.

-Additionally our class will have two *template parameters*:
+Additionally, our class will have two *template parameters*:

 1. **type**: type of the elements to be stored in the array.
 2. **size**: maximum size of the stack

- Stack will have the following the following *member functions*:
+ The stack will have the following *member functions*:

-1. **is_empty**: Return true if stack is empty, false otherwise.
+1. **is_empty**: Return true if the stack is empty, false otherwise.
-2. **push**: insert 'element' at the top of stack, if not overflow
+2. **push**: insert 'element' at the top of the stack, if not overflow
-3. **pop**: remove element at the top of stack if not underflow
+3. **pop**: remove the element at the top of the stack if not underflow
-4. **display**: print all elements in stack to console
+4. **display**: print all elements in the stack to the console
 5. **get_top_element**: returns the top element
 6. **clear**: remove all elements in the stack and reset the top.